Intuitive-Brilliance/iNeuron/Internship/Credit-Card-Default/README.md

 <h3 align="center">Credit Card Defaulter Forecasting</h3>

   <p align="center">
-     Complete end-to-end application comprising of Validation, Preprocessing, Training, and Prediction pipelines to extract the data, preprocess it, and train a model to determine if the customer will default on their credit card payment for the next month.
+     A Webapp built on Flask webframework to predict if a customer will default on their next months payment.
     <br />
 <!--<a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />